input-output-hk/partner-chains/docs/intro.md

 Some of the pallets need to be configured with _main chain scripts_, that is Cardano script addresses and hashes that are needed for Cardano observability components to correctly locate data in the Cardano ledger.
-These parameters can be obtained using the genesis UTXO of the Partner Chain by executing the `get-scripts` command provided together with other Partner Chain smart contracts offchain commands:
+These parameters can be obtained using the genesis UTxO of the Partner Chain by executing the `get-scripts` command provided together with other Partner Chain smart contracts offchain commands:
 ```shell
 partner-chains-demo-node smart-contracts get-scripts --genesis-utxo $GENESIS_UTXO